objectiv/objectiv.io/docs/about-objectiv/contributing.md

 import Mermaid from '@theme/Mermaid';

 First off, thank you for considering to contribute to Objectiv!
 Please feel welcome - we need volunteer developers like yourself to help this project be a success.
-We’re here to help you find things to work on that you're excited about.
+We're here to help you find things to work on that you're excited about.

 ## Where to start?

-There are many ways to contribute, from improving [the documentation](https://objectiv.io/docs/), helping people on our [Discourse forums](https://discourse.objectiv.io/), or submitting [bug reports & feature requests](https://github.com/objectiv/objectiv-analytics/issues), to writing code for the Objectiv [Taxonomy](https://github.com/objectiv/objectiv-analytics/tree/main/tracker/core/schema), [trackers](https://github.com/objectiv/objectiv-analytics/tree/main/tracker) and [tracker plugins](https://github.com/objectiv/objectiv-analytics/tree/main/tracker/plugins), or the [backend](https://github.com/objectiv/objectiv-analytics/tree/main/backend).
+There are many ways to contribute, from improving [the documentation](https://objectiv.io/docs/), submitting [bug reports & feature requests](https://github.com/objectiv/objectiv-analytics/issues), to [writing code ](https://github.com/objectiv/objectiv-analytics/).

 See our [public roadmap](https://github.com/objectiv/objectiv-analytics/projects/2) for areas we plan to work on next.

-To jump straight to what you’re looking for, see Objectiv’s contribution map below:
+To jump straight to what you're looking for, see Objectiv's contribution map below:

 <Mermaid chart={`
 	graph LR
     SecurityIssue["Security Issue"] ----> SecurityPolicy["See Security Policy"];
-    Question --> Docs["See Documentation"] ---> Discourse["Discourse Forums"]
+    Question --> Docs["See Documentation"]
 		Bug ---> CheckIssues["Check GitHub Issues"];
     CheckIssues --> Comment["Comment/+1"];
     CheckIssues --> GitHubIssue["Create GitHub Issue"];